ChicagoBoothAnalytics/RelationalData/README.md

 - `Apache Spark`, which ships with __`Spark DataFrame`__ and __`Spark SQL`__.

-The tutorials are dataset-centric, with similar examples illustrated in multiple ways by different tools.
+In order to provide meaningful context and motivation, tutorials are structured as dataset-centric cases, with similar examples illustrated in multiple ways by different tools.